mehi-shokri/deside/README.md

 The PS/2 signal represents an appealing and relatively favourable target for eavesdropping.
 The main advantage is its serial nature as data is transmitted one bit at a time.
-Also, PS/" is use is idely spread across IoT solutions, such as [ATMs](https://www.alibaba.com/product-detail/Vandalproof-16-Keys-Stainless-Steel-Keyboard_60817438401.html?spm=a2700.galleryofferlist.normalList.23.47c676f0u6gqsh) or Access Control Systems.
+Also, PS/2 use is widely spread across IoT solutions, such as [ATMs](https://www.alibaba.com/product-detail/Vandalproof-16-Keys-Stainless-Steel-Keyboard_60817438401.html?spm=a2700.galleryofferlist.normalList.23.47c676f0u6gqsh) or Access Control Systems.

 Cable Pinout: